jpfutalef/DynamicStochasticElectricVRP/README.md

 ### Pre-operation stage

 Folders ``set1, set2, set3`` in ``data/instances/`` contain sets
 of ready-to-solve instances.
-If you want to solve a set of instances
+If you want to solve a set of instances, choose one of the following:

 ```
 python main.py 1 1 data/instances/set1/ <-- deterministic